spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/install-vertex/integrate-the-acp-connector-module-for-tax-calculation.md

 {% info_block infoBox "Updating from TaxApp module version <=0.2.3" %}

-Please pay attention to the position of `TaxAppCalculationPlugin` in the list of plugins: it should be placed after `ItemDiscountAmountFullAggregatorPlugin` and before `PriceToPayAggregatorPlugin`.
+Pay attention to the position of `TaxAppCalculationPlugin` in the list of plugins: it should be placed after `ItemDiscountAmountFullAggregatorPlugin` and before `PriceToPayAggregatorPlugin`.

-Previously we have recommended to disable default tax calculation plugins; this is not required anymore as with the new implementation default tax plugins will be called only if Vertex is disconnected or disabled.
+Previously, we recommended to disable the default tax calculation plugins.
+This is not required anymore, as with the new implementation, the default tax plugins are called only if Vertex is disconnected or disabled.

 {% endinfo_block %}